jvillalba22/tokenizerJvillalba22/README.md

 _Your repository should be clean and not cluttered with any temporary scratch files (e.g. hello.c~ or #hello.c#)._

-You will demo your lab to the TA during the following week.
-Expect to be asked to checkout your project from your repository, compile it, and explain how your code works.
-Your will be evaluated based on the following criteria:
+You will be evaluated based on the following criteria:

 - Tools (efficiently utilize bash, emacs, make, the compiler, and git)
 - Written Communication (appropriate documentation)
-- Mature Programming (proper code hygiene, appropriate algorithms, modularization, header files)
+- Mature Programming
+  - proper code hygiene (i.e expressive variable, function, and struct names)
+  - appropriate algorithms
+  - modularization
+  - header files
 - Variable Allocation (appropriate use of variables, scope, allocation)
 - Completion